Overview

 Green Purchasing

-Green purchasing is a natural extension of our commitment to healthy buildings, which supports the well-being of the caregivers, patients and visitors who spend time in our facilities.
+Green purchasing supports our commitment to healthy environments, including the facilities where our patients and caregivers spend time healing and working.
 Our green purchasing priorities include:

 • Eliminating mercury, polyvinyl chloride (PVC) and Di-2-ethylhexyl phthalate (DEHP).

-• Procuring items with reputable, third-party certifications for sustainable attributes and safer, healthier ingredients.
+• Procuring items with reputable, third-party certifications for sustainable and healthier attributes.

-• Minimizing packaging waste and the transportation footprint of products and services.
+• Sourcing locally and minimizing the transportation footprint of products and services.

-• Reducing hazardous waste and bioaccumulative toxins (PBTs).
+• Reducing packaging waste, hazardous waste and bioaccumulative toxins (PBTs).

 Healthcare Anchor Network Impact Purchasing Commitment